SrivatsaMG/letsdoo/README.md

-# Simple Todo List Web App with Tailwind CSS and JavaScript
+# Simple letsdoo Web App with Tailwind CSS and JavaScript

-This repository contains a simple and elegant Todo List web app built using Tailwind CSS and JavaScript.
+This repository contains a simple and elegant letsdoo web app built using Tailwind CSS and JavaScript.
 The app allows users to create, manage, and save todos, all while enjoying a beautiful user interface design.

 ## Features